replisims/website/hugo/content/FAQ/_index.md

 If you provide Anna or Kim with your github user name we can invite you to the [replisims github organization](https://github.com/replisims).
 Github will then send you an email with an invitation to join.
 If you did not receive such an email it might be a good idea to check which email address is associated with your github account and/or check the spam filter.

-### Should I contact the author to ask for code or in case of uncertainties.
-Whether or not you contact the original study author to ask for code or additional information is up to you.
-If you decide to do so, please, carefully archive the correspondence as well as all materials received.
-However, keep in mind that waiting for a reply might take a while and require several reminders/attempts in searching for current contact data.
-We hence advise that you either contact the authors right before the replication or try implementing the replication independently and contact them after your best attempt.
-An exception might be if the manuscript explicitly refers to a simulation protocol or supplemental materials but these cannot be obtained (e.g. due to a broken link).
-Should your replication attempt result in large deviations from the original, and those discrepancies remain after thorough review, we will contact the original author before publication.

 ### When is the deadline?
 The individual replications have no hard deadlines.